matzora/faridcher.github.io/_portfolio/Oracle.md

 My experience with oracle Spatial backs to 2012-2013; working as a database developer in a private company, [NRS](http://www.nrsgeo.com/).
 I have been involved in a project for municipality called [`detailed plan of Tehran`](http://en.tehran.ir/ViewArticle/tabid/77/ArticleId/630/Detailed-Plan-Is-Tehrans-Strategic-Document-for-Urban-Management.aspx).
 The technologies that were used in the project were ASP.NET, C#.NET, oracle Spatial (DB back-end), Oracle maps (as a web map viewer) and ESRI ArcGIS with ArcSDE to edit the data.

 ## PLSQL / SQL
 Working with large spatial tables with over 1 million parcels is a challenge even with the best database in the world.
 My main role was to develop and tune highly optimized spatial queries and save them as PLSQL functions/procedures so the C#.NET developer could call them from the application layer.
-To write highly performable spatial queries I had to take advantage of Oracle advanced features such as table partitioning, parallel query processing and spatial data clustering.
+To write highly performable spatial queries I had to take advantage of Oracle advanced features such as table partitioning, parallel query processing, and spatial data clustering.

 ### Spatial Queries and Tuning
 Among many spatial operators and predicates available in oracle Spatial, the most useful operations are `buffering`, `intersect` and `nearest_neighbour`.
 For example: finding the zoning of a parcel which is the intersection of zoning and parcel tables.